williamsnider/FLIR_camera/README.md

 - Next, change the camera parameters (exposure, gain, etc) according to the setup.
 - Finally, running `record_multi_cam` will connect to the cameras and begin acquiring frames after hardware triggering.
 - To stop, use `ctrl+c` which will gracefully release the cameras.

+`debayer_images.py` removes the bayer pattern that appears on color cameras using only infrared illumination.
+`concatenate_images.py` combines synchronized frames from multiple cameras into a single image for multiview visualization.

 ## Installation Instructions (Ubuntu 20.04)